GECAsoft/MultiMixEmulator/README.md

 Multi Mix Emulator currently emulates several platforms and the objective is to improve systems emulation, features and include new platforms.

-Also the 'Mix' prefix indicates not only try to emulates orginal platforms, but also add new features to original games and other Tools, like an internal Game Music Player.
+Also the 'Mix' prefix indicates not only try to emulates original platforms, but also add new features to original games and other Tools, like an internal Game Music Player.